 Performance Max ads types

-Google Performance Max ads can use machine learning to automate ad placement across various channels, including Search, Display, YouTube, and Discover.
-This type of campaign can drive various objectives, such as website traffic, leads, or sales.
-It’s designed to maximize performance and reach across Google’s entire network.
+Google Performance Max ads use machine learning to automate ad placement on multiple channels like Search, Display, YouTube, and Discover.
+These types of Google Ads campaigns can achieve different objectives like website traffic, leads, or sales, aiming to maximize performance and reach across Google’s entire network.

 Performance Max pros & cons